-The following cruise lines feature cruises leaving from St. Johns, Newfoundland.
-Select a cruise line to view upcoming cruises that they're offering from St. Johns, Newfoundland:
+The following cruise lines offer cruises sailing to St. Johns, Newfoundland.
+Select a cruise line to view the upcoming cruises that visit St. Johns, Newfoundland:

 These cruise lines offer a truly unique vacation experience, with a wide range of possible amenities and itineraries.
 Some are expedition cruise lines, others have sailing yachts or are coastal ships.

 On these types of cruise lines, there's usually a focus on a specific destination or theme.
 Itineraries are usually very destination intensive, aided by the fact that they're able to reach many ports of call that larger ships can't.

 Expedition cruise lines are a great fit for adventure-seeking travelers, featuring exciting destinations like the Galapagos Islands, Antarctica, and the Norwegian coast.
 During the cruise, there will usually be plenty of interesting lectures given by experts on the destination being visited.
 Often, shore excursions are included in the cost of the cruise.
 In fact, some of these cruise lines have all-inclusive pricing.
 There's a definite focus on the ship's surrounding scenery, as well as opportunities to view wildlife in their natural habitat.
 Small, but comfortable, ships are commonplace here, with anywhere from basic to very luxurious public spaces, cuisine, and accommodations (depending on the cruise line and ship).